 Joining us at #NEF22?
 Submit your questions

-The 30th National Equine Forum, will run as a hybrid event on Thursday 3rd March 2022 (#NEF22), with Slido being used for the submission of all questions, both from those at the venue and those who have joined via the live streaming.
+The 30th National Equine Forum, ran as a hybrid event on Thursday 3rd March 2022 (#NEF22), with Slido used for the submission of all questions, both from those at the venue and those who have joined via the live streaming.

 Slido can be accessed either via the app (search "Slido" on the Apple Store or Google Play), through the Slido website or through the screen below - the event code is #NEF22.
 It will also be accessible during the Forum via the live streaming event page on Eventbrite, for those who are registered as virtual attendees.